 Zoom Super Fluke

-Another very good soft plastic lure is the Zoom Super Fluke, especially in pearl white.
+Another very good soft plastic lure is the Zoom Super Fluke, both pearl white and pink are good..
 This lure is effective in catching striped bass, freshwater striped bass, hybrid striped bass, and largemouth bass.

-More recently soft plastics made by Berkley Gulp and others look just like the more conventional soft plastics, but also emit a baitfish odor in the water.
-The Berkley Gulp Swimming Mullet is especially good.
+More recently soft plastics made by Berkley, and others, look just like the more conventional soft plastics, but also emit a baitfish odor in the water.
+The Berkley Gulp Swimming Mullet and Jerk Shad are especially good.